Hatim-Merchant/Deep-LearningLAB/README.md

 The gradient-based importance score provides a way of estimating how strongly each attention head contributes to the current objective.

-## Attention-head representation

-For a Vision Transformer with L layers and H heads per layer, each attention head corresponds to a subset of the query, key, and value projections.

-For ViT-B/16:

-L = 12,\qquad H = 12,\qquad L \times H = 144

-The implementation operates on the attention parameters and uses their gradients to derive head-level importance.

 ## Continual Learning Setup

 The experiments divide datasets into multiple sequential tasks.